-Unit Reference R/6!
-50/8835 Level 2 2 Credit Value 5 Guided Learning (GL) 45 Unit Summary Learners will know the instruments commonly used in veterinary practice and how to maintain them correctly.
+Unit Reference R/650/8835 Level 2 Credit Value 5 Guided Learning (GL) 45 Unit Summary Learners will know the instruments commonly used in veterinary practice and how to maintain them correctly.
 The categories, use and storage of veterinary medicines will also be examined in the unit, along with the reasons for following protocol.
-Learning Outcomes (1 to 6) essment Criteria to 6.2) The learner will learner can Know the use of veterinary equipment 1.1 Identify the instruments used for common procedures in veterinary practice 1.2 Describe how instruments in a veterinary practice are used 2.
-Know how to maintain veterinary instruments and prevent cross contamination 2.1 Explain how to clean, pack, and sterilise used veterinary instruments contamination 2.2 Explain the labelling of veterinary instruments 2.3 Explain the storage of veterinary instruments 3.
-Know the categories of veterinary medicine 3.1 Identify the categories of veterinary medicines with examples for each category 3.2 Describe the storage and monitoring of veterinary medicines 4.
-Know how to order veterinary medicines 4.1 Explain how to order and receive veterinary medicines 4.2 Know the importance of stock control of veterinary medicines
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 6) Assessment Criteria (1.1 to 6.2) The learner will learner can Know the use of veterinary equipment 1.1 Identify the instruments used for common procedures in veterinary practice Describe how instruments in a veterinary practice are used vecermary practice are used 2.
+Know how to maintain veterinary instruments and prevent cross contamination 2.1 Explain how to clean, pack, and sterilise used veterinary instruments 2.2 Explain the labelling of veterinary instruments 2.3 Explain the storage of veterinary instruments 3.
+Know the categories of veterinary medicine 3.1 Identify the categories of veterinary medicines with examples for each category 3.2 Describe the storage and monitoring of veterinary medicines

-5. Understand the prescribing process 5.1 Explain the differences between prescribing and dispensing veterinary medicines 5.2 Describe how to dispense veterinary medicines 5.3 Describe how to manage repeat prescriptions of veterinary medicines 5.4 Explain the importance of correct prescribing and dispensing of veterinary medicines 6.
+4. Know how to order veterinary medicines 4.1 Explain how to order and receive veterinary medicines 4.2 Know the importance of stock control of veterinary medicines 5.
+Understand the prescribing process 5.1 Explain the differences between prescribing and dispensing veterinary medicines 5.2 Describe how to dispense veterinary medicines 5.3 Describe how to manage repeat prescriptions of veterinary medicines 5.4 Explain the importance of correct prescribing and dispensing of veterinary medicines 6.
 Understand the disposal of veterinary medicines 6.1 Describe the procedures for disposing of veterinary medicine 6.2 Explain the hazards of incorrect disposal of veterinary medicine

-Pet Bereavement Unit Reference T/65 T/650/8836 Level 2 Credit Value 3 Guided Learning (GL) 20 Unit Summary Learners will be introduced to the difficult subject of pet bereavement.
-They will be provided with knowledge of the process of death and euthanasia, along with the support they can provid to clients during the grief process.
-Learning Outcomes (1 to 5) Learning Outcomes Asset The learner will to 5.2) learner can Understand pet death and euthanasia 1.1 Explain the pet euthanasia process 1.2 Describe the staff involved in euthanasia of a pet and their individual roles 1.3 Describe potential circumstances leading to natural death of a pet 1.4 Describe the physical signs animals may show leading up to cessation of life Know when euthanasia may be required 2.1 Describe potential circumstances of the death of a pet by euthanasia 2.2 Describe the signs of ageing in animals 3.
-Understand the options for disposal of cadavers 3.1 Describe the options for disposal of cadavers 3.2 Describe the options for memorials for pets 4.
-Know the stages of bereavement 4.1 Describe the different stages of grief that clients may show following death of a pet
+Pet Bereavement Unit Reference T/650/8836 Level 2 Credit Value 3 Guided Learning (GL) 20 Unit Summary Learners will be introduced to the difficult subject of pet bereavement.
+They will be provided with knowledge of the process of death and euthanasia, along with the support they can provide to clients during the grief process.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes Assessment Criteria (1 to 5) The learner will (1.1 to 5.2) The learner can Understand pet death and euthanasia 1.1 Explain the pet euthanasia process Describe the staff involved in euthanasia of a pet and their individual roles 1.3 Describe potential circumstances leading to natural death of a pet Describe the physical signs animals may show leading up to cessation of life Know when euthanasia may be required 2.1 Describe potential circumstances of the death of a pet by euthanasia 2.2 Describe the signs of ageing in animals 3.
+Understand the options for disposal of cadavers 3.1 Describe the options for disposal of cadavers 3.2 Describe the options for memorials for pets

-5. Know how to support a bereaved client 5.1 Explain how to best support a bereaved client 5.2 List organisations that may assist in supporting clients with bereavement
+4. Know the stages of bereavement 4.1 Describe the different stages of grief that clients may show following death of a pet 5.
+Know how to support a bereaved client 5.1 Explain how to best support a bereaved client 5.2 List organisations that may assist in supporting clients with bereavement